 - Completes a new DPP-111A-Foster Home Contract Supplement to remove the approved service supplement; or

-- Files all paperwork in the foster/adoptive resource home's file;
+- Files all paperwork in the foster/adoptive home's file;

-- Ceases reimbursement to the child's previous foster/adoptive resource home if a child deemed eligible for the service supplement is relocated to another foster/adoptive resource home or out of home care placement; 2
+- Ceases reimbursement to the child's previous foster/adoptive home if a child deemed eligible for the service supplement is relocated to another foster/adoptive home or out of home care placement; 2

 - Reviews the DPP-111B and all material attached and makes one of the following determinations: